-The link transmits power from the Coal Creek generating plant in North Dakota to the Minneapolis area in Minnesota, a distance of 700 km, because . planners early on determined it was cheaper to generate and transmit electricity over a long distance than haul coal over a long distance
+The link transmits power from the Coal Creek generating plant in North Dakota to the Minneapolis area in Minnesota, a distance of 700 km, because planners determined it was more efficient to generate and transmit electricity, rather than to transport fuel, over this long distance.

 HVDC technology was chosen because of its stability over long distances and low environmental impact (availability of this HVDC system has been better than 99 percent).
 CU was one of the first projects to employ metallic return during monopolar operation, and the first to have an ABB DC-breaker as metallic return transfer switch.